Luis off the mark

 2017 – Uruguayan centre-half Sebastián Coates joined Sporting Clube de Portugal from Sunderland.

-In African action
+Also in African action

 2004 - Salif Diao and El-Hadji Diouf faced future red Momo Sissoko in the African Cup of Nations Finals as Senegal and Mali shared two goals in a group fixture in Tunis.
 Diao and Sissoko were both booked.